willkjackson/templating-engine-plugin/docs/tutorials/local-development/3-configure-jenkins.md

 This will direct you to a screen showing the download progress of JTE.

-Scroll to the bottom of the `Download progress` screen and select "_Restart Jenkins when installation is complete and no jobs are running_".
+Scroll to the bottom of the `Download progress` screen and select "_Restart Jenkins when installation is complete and no jobs are running_."

 ![Jenkins restart prompt](./images/restart-post-install-jte.png)